Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract5_Redacted.md

 SPECIFIC REIMBURSEMENT TERMS
 MEDICARE ADVANTAGE
-For Covered Services furnished by or on behalf of Provider for a Member enrolled in a Medicare Advantage Network, Provider agrees to accept an amount that is the lesser of Eligible Charges or the = Medicare Advantage Rate, minus applicable Cost Shares, and modified before payment as described .
+For Covered Services furnished by or on behalf of Provider for a Member enrolled in a Medicare Advantage Network, Provider agrees to accept an amount that is the lesser of Eligible Charges or the commer Medicare Advantage Rate, minus applicable Cost Shares, and modified before payment as described below.
 Provider agrees that this amount, plus applicable Cost Shares, is full compensation for Covered Services.
-The _ Medicare Advantage Rate" is the amount calculated based on the rate or methodology stated below for each service, adjusted as described in the notes, and multiplied by the stated percentages, if applicable.
+The 7 Medicare Advantage Rate" is the amount calculated based on the rate or methodology stated below for each service, adjusted as described in the notes, and multiplied by the stated percentages, if applicable.
 Program: Medicare Advantage CSNP
 Medicare Advantage Dual Plan
 Medicare Advantage FIDE SNP
 Medicare Advantage HMO
 Medicare Advantage ISNP
+Medicare Advantage PPO
-Professional and Technical | Applicable CPT/HCPCS Medicare Physician Fee Services Codes Schedule multiplied by ninety five percent (95%)
+Professional and Technical | Applicable CPT/HCPCS Medicare Physician Fee Services Codes Schedule multiplied by ninety five percent (95%
-Laboratory Services Applicable CPT/HCPCS forty five percent (45%) of Codes the ["CMS"] Clinical
+Laboratory Services Applicable CPT/HCPCS forty five percent (45%) of Per Unit Codes the ["CMS"] Clinical
 Laboratory Fee Schedule
 Durable Medical Equipment, | Applicable CPT/HCPCS Medicare Durable Medical Prosthetics, Orthotics, and Codes Equipment,
-‘Supplies Prosthetics/Orthotics, and
+Supplies Prosthetics/Orthotics, and
 Supplies Fee Schedule
 multiplied by sixty percent
-(60%)
+60%
-Part B Drugs and Applicable CPT/HCPCS Medicare Drug Fee Biologicals Codes Schedule multiplied by one hundred percent (100%)
+Part B Drugs and Applicable CPT/HCPCS Medicare Drug Fee Biologicals Codes Schedule multiplied by one hundred percent (100%
 Plan shall compensate non-physician Primary Care Providers and Specialty Provider Individuals based on Medicare's percentage adjustments to the Medicare Physician Fee Schedule for each type of Provider.
 When determining the amount payable to Provider, any reimbursement terms in this Agreement that are based, in